by: Thomas Young

 Define Your Online Conversions

 Websites exist for conversions.
 Yet most websites do not fully take advantage of the variety of conversion options and strategies.
 Many types of visitor interactions should be measured and are considered conversions.
-Start the conversion process by clearly identifying the conversions most appropriate for your web marketing strategy.
+Start the conversion process by clearly identifying the conversions most appropriate for your strategic digital marketing strategy.

 Google Analytics can monitor a variety of conversions and pre-defined user goals and becomes the basis for defining and tracking conversions.
 It is a very effective strategy to allow for multiple online conversion points because web users prefer to convert through different means.